-A student is considered tardy if they arrive at school after 8:50AM.
-Any student who arrives at school after 8:50AM must immediately report to the front office to receive a tardy pass.
-Students are required to be signed in by a parent or guardian if they are tardy.
+A student is considered tardy if they arrive at school after 9:05 AM.
+Any student who arrives at school after 9:05 AM must immediately report to the front office to receive a tardy pass.
+Students are required to be signed in by a parent or caregiver if they are tardy.
 A tardy may be considered excused if the student has a written note documenting a legitimate reason (such as for a doctor's appointment) for being late.
-A tardy may be considered if the student does not have a written note documenting a legitimate reason.
+A tardy may be considered unexcused if the student does not have a written note documenting a legitimate reason.